genropy/smartroute/README.md

 ## Acknowledgments

-SmartRoute is the successor to SmartSwitch, designed with lessons learned from production use.
+SmartRoute was designed with lessons learned from real-world production use.